Pakettikauppa/woo-pakettikauppa/readme.txt

 == Changelog ==
 = 3.9.0 =
-* Order pickup support when service provider is Posti
+* New feature: Support for order pickups
-* Pickup point filtering support
+* New feature: Pickup point filtering
+* New feature: Email info as template
+* New feature: Custom bulk create order
+* New feature: Option to create return labels automatically
+* Bug fix: Weight and volume information to shipping labels if variable product

 = 3.8.0 =
 * Support for shortcodes